SivaSuriya23/SivaSuriya23/README.md

 - 👋 Hi, I’m @SivaSuriya23
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Data Science courses
+- 🌱 I’m currently learning Data Science course in GUVI
 - 💞️ I’m looking to collaborate on who are ready to give a job for me into Data Science
 - 📫 How to reach me ...
 Email me to dsivasuriya@gmail.com
 - 😄 Pronouns: ...
 He